nroman1992/nroman1992/README.md

 <p align="center">
-    <b>A passionate researcher in applied mathematics and computer science.
+    <b>A passionate researcher in applied mathematics and computer science.</b>
 </p>

 🔭 **I’m currently working on:**